Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ```

 ## 6.6 Overloading functions
+!!
+Developers all know that naming code items is hard.
+" For example, a function to add two numbers would be best called add.
+However, we may need to add two integers, one integer and a float, and so on.
+In some programming languages, that would have resulted in convoluted names such as add_ints, add_int_float and so on.
+Thankfully, Mojo provides a feature called function overloading.
+This feature allows us to define the same name to multiple functions as long as their argument types, parameter types or number of arguments are different. "

 Like in Python, you can define def functions in Mojo without specifying argument data types and Mojo will handle them dynamically.
 This is nice when you want expressive APIs that just work by accepting arbitrary inputs and let *dynamic dispatch* decide how to handle the data.

 However, when you want to ensure type safety, Mojo also offers full support for overloaded functions, a feature that does not exist in Python.